 For sellers who want to grow quickly, or build awareness for a product listing by driving traffic to it, a higher ACoS is inevitable.

-However, if your goal is to minimize wasted ad spend and hit ROI targets, then lower your ACoS is possible.
+However, if your goal is to minimize wasted ad spend and hit ROI targets, then lowering your ACoS is possible.
 By adjusting bids for keywords or product targeting that aren’t converting efficiently, you can lower your costs.

 To sum it all up: